chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 - The OpenExchangeRates API will be used to get the latest exchange rates which will be stores in the Currenct table.

 7. Real-Time Data and Tax Calculations
-- AlphaVantageAPI will be used to get real-time stock data
+- AlphaVantageAPI will be used to get stock data (real-time getched more frequently than historical)
 - Historial stock data will be integrated for visualization
-- Tax impact estimation will be done with FIFO
+- Implement logic for calculating cost basis using FIFO
+- If the stock pays a dividend and the user has reinvested it, the dividend will adjust the cost basis.
+- Each stock transaction (buy/sell) will be logged in an Orders table
+- Implement methods to calculate capital gains by comparing the sale price with the initial purchase price using the selected tax calculation method.

 <!-- In this section, you will outline how you plan to meet the high-level requirements of your project.
 For each requirement, explain the specific steps you will take, the tools or technologies you will use, and how you'll implement them to meet the project’s objectives. -->